Stream cuts off at the end so watch this for the rest:

 The biggest issue I have with the dodge system is that it just isn’t adequate for this kind of game.
 You are constantly swarmed with enemies, sometimes in areas where there is lots of clutter.
 Games like Painkiller get away with this by having bunnyhopping, why doesn’t Shadow Warrior have bunnyhopping if it’s trying to be an old school FPS?
 This is ultimately the biggest issue I have with Flying Wild Hog’s games.
 They are trying to make old school style games on a modern framework and this never works.
 Being able to bunnyhop would make it possible to jump over some of the clutter and could also allow you to hop between platforms, the extra air time from bunnyhopping is crucial to these games for so many reasons.

-Much like in Painkiller where the player is constantly tapping the space bar, you will often be tapping the alt button repeatedly to dash.
+Much like in Painkiller where the player is constantly tapping the space bar, you will often be tapping the alt button repeatedly to dodge.
 You can also hold down the alt button to sprint but there’s no point in doing so as it doesn’t flow naturally with the pacing of the combat.
 You’re supposed to be gunning down enemies on the move and you can’t do that then you are sprinting so adding a sprint option was a waste.
 The stamina gauge will constantly be limiting your movement and you’ll eventually return to Lo Wang’s sluggish walking if you tap the alt button too much, as such the game encourages players to dodge only when the enemy is attacking which makes movement in Shadow Warrior an absolute pain in the ass.

 Being a first person shooter, you’d expect to have some powerful firearms in your arsenal but Shadow Warrior’s weapons are pretty varied in their usefulness to the point that some of the game’s weapons feel misplaced or unnecessary.
 The revolver’s slow fire rate really doesn’t fit the pacing of the game all that well at all, so much so that you’re just better off using the katana, not only that but the revolver itself is rendered completely useless later on in the game once you encounter tougher enemies.